bjuppa/carbonator/README.md

 ```

 Again, hopefully both are reported as `SYSTEM` or `UTC`.
-If the session timezone is wrong, an optional `'timezone'` parameter can be set on mysql connections
+If the session timezone is wrong, an optional `'timezone'` parameter can be set on MySQL connections
 in your app's `config/databases.php`.
 Don’t set it manually unless you need to, in which case it should be the same as the
 Laravel config, i.e `'UTC'`.